DigiBP/AS24TeamPulse/README.md

 Acceptance criteria:

 - The system retrieves email attachments and identifies valid PDF invoices.
-- PDF invoices are parsed into JSON objects, extracting key fields (e.g. client ID, medication, cost).
+- PDF invoices are parsed into JSON objects, extracting key fields (e.g., client ID, medication, cost).
 - Invalid or incomplete invoices are flagged with a reason and a notification is sent back to the healthcare provider.

 ### Client 🙋🏻‍♂️